steven4547466/new-dblapi/README.md

 # Other cool stuff
 What else can I do with this package?
 Theres some cool stuff you can do with this package, well bascially everything the original one can do.

 How do I post stats?
-This one's easy, just provide a client (**discord.js client**).
+This one's easy, just provide a client (**discord.js or eris client**).
 If you dont provide a delay in `options`, it will automatically be 30 minutes, the minimum is 15 minutes (0 to disable).

 What about other methods?
 There are 8 whole methods. `getUser(id)`, `getBot([id[, votes]])` (votes is false by default, add true to get last 1000 votes), `getBots([query])`, `checkVote(id)`, `getStats([id])`, `getWidget([id[, options])`, `postStats([client])`